gkushalarun/pandas/web/pandas/getting_started.md

 ## Books

-The book we recommend to learn pandas is [Python for Data Analysis](https://amzn.to/2KI5JJw), by [Wes McKinney](https://wesmckinney.com/), creator of pandas.
+The we recommend the following book to learn pandas [Python for Data Analysis](https://amzn.to/2KI5JJw), by [Wes McKinney](https://wesmckinney.com/), creator of pandas.

 <a href="https://amzn.to/2KI5JJw">